home | what's new | other sitescontact | about

 An occasional slipping into anger is one thing, but to “live” on the consciousness-level of anger is something else entirely and very unhealthy.
 But that’s what happened to me; for the next 35 years, systemic anger would color my perceptions.

 The lower levels of consciousness are not directly related to IQ.
-One might do reasonably well academically or professionally while “residing” on the anger level; but only in a narrow sense.
+One might do reasonably well academically or professionally while “residing” on the anger level; do well, but only in a narrow sense.
 In retrospect I now see clearly that, when anger fuels one's work and efforts, one cannot become a true intellectual, or artist, or scientist, or any other advanced person, as the prism of anger filters everything that enters the mind.

 For example, my exegesis of Galatians did not require 15 years for completion.
 I could have finished my work much sooner, but for one problem: I was not prepared to accept my own research findings.
 My anger, mixed with guilt, fear, and self-rejection conspired to keep me from better perceptions of life.

 We see this dynamic of selective acceptance of data in the field of afterlife research.
-Some of its biggest foes are those who should be natural friends: clergy and scientists, with the former seeing it as a threat to private turf and the latter, not having looked into the matter, viewing it as Orthodoxy's superstition.
+Some of its biggest foes are those who should be natural friends: clergy and scientists, with the former seeing it as a threat to private turf; and the latter, not having looked into the matter, viewing it as Orthodoxy's superstition.

 Tolle: anger as “instant ego-repair”